 Besides the three traditional ways of attaching a dental bridge, there is a fourth way which modern cosmetic dentists offer.
 That is supporting the bridge with a dental implant.
 This is the best way, because it not only replaces the missing tooth, but the missing tooth root as well.

 Our Oakton cosmetic dentistry practice believes that an educated patient is the best kind.
-Please give us a call at 703-319-6990 or email Softouch Dental care if you would like to have a personal consultation about dental bridges with Dr. Michael Chung.
+Please give us a call at 703-319-6990 or fill out the contact form on this page to email Softouch Dental care if you would like to have a personal consultation about dental bridges with Dr. Michael Chung.
 We will be glad to answer your dental bridge questions and explain how the various procedures might benefit you.

 Our office serves Vienna, Oakton, Tysons Corner, Reston, Arlington, Fairfax, Washington D.C. and the Northern Virginia area.